TIBCOSoftware/snappydata/docs/aqp.md

 Approximate query processing offers an exponential solution to the data volume problem.
 The basic idea behind approximate query processing is that one can use statistical sampling techniques and probabilistic data structures to answer aggregate class queries without needing to store or operate over the entire data set.
 The approach trades off query accuracy for quicker response times, allowing for queries to be run on large data sets with meaningful and accurate error information.
 A real world example here would be the use of political polls run by Gallup and others where a small sample is used to estimate support for a candidate within a small margin of error.

-Its important to note that not all SQL queries can be answered through AQP, but by moving a subset of queries hitting the database to the AQP module, the system as a whole becomes more responsive and usable.
+It's important to note that not all SQL queries can be answered through AQP, but by moving a subset of queries hitting the database to the AQP module, the system as a whole becomes more responsive and usable.
 ### Approximations Technique 1: Synopses
 Synopses data structures are typically much smaller than the base data sets that they represent.
 They use very little space and provide fast, approximate answers to queries.
 A [BloomFilter](https://en.wikipedia.org/wiki/Bloom_filter) is a commonly used example of a synopsis data structure.
 Another example of a synopsis structure is a [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) which serves as a frequency table of events in a stream of data.
 The ability to use Time as a dimension for querying makes synopses structures very interesting.
 As streams are ingested, all relevant synopses are updated incrementally and can be queried using SQL or the Scala API.